Mizuno Neo Vista Running Shoe Review

 • Heavy.

-The Mizuno Neo Vista offers disappointing energy return, making it underwhelming for runners prioritizing a springy, responsive feel.
-This means the shoe won’t actively propel you forward, making it a weak choice for those who want energetic strides and lively runs.
+The Mizuno Neo Vista offers mediocre energy return, making it a bit lacking for runners prioritizing a springy, responsive feel.
+This means the shoe won't actively propel you forward, making it a weak choice for those who want energetic strides and lively runs.
+That said, you can still sense some pop from the midsole, which helps to spice up your miles.

 Pros